OpenDGPS/odgps-station/README.md

 After 24h and a heuristics analysis if the data match stability tresholds the station gets the callibration level 'BASIC' and is accepted to provide data to other user devices.

-A station can become a 'PROOVEN' calibration level by a process where the poosition of the antenna and the quality (mainly stability) of the installation is manually examined by other member of the OpenDGPS network in person.
-Differential data from PROOVEN reference stations have an highe impact by the calculation of the differential data provided to the user.
+A station can become a 'PROOVEN' calibration level by a process where the position of the antenna and the quality (mainly stability) of the installation is manually examined by other member of the OpenDGPS network in person.
+Differential data from PROOVEN reference stations have a higher impact by the calculation of the differential data provided to the user.

 ### Notes about privacy